Kavishcan/Omnifood-website/README.md

 # Omnifood-website
-This is a website I created to practice my HTML, CSS and Javasceipt skills
+This is a website I created to practice my HTML, CSS and Javascript skills